-Course Code: ENG 101, Course Title: Composition Course Code (BNQF): CSE-0231-101 Credit Hr.: 3.00, Contact Hr.: 3.00, Course Type: General Pre-requisites (if any): None
+Course Code: ENG 101, Course Title: Composition

+Credit Hr.: 3.00, Contact Hr.: 2.00, Course Type: General

 This course provides students with the theoretical foundations that prepare them for the demands of academic and professional English writing.
 By learning and practicing the strategies and processes for a student, this course will help him/her to be a successful writer to accomplish his/her purpose of life.
 The content is designed to prepare B.Sc.
 (Engg.) students not only for academic communication but also realize professional and personal goals.
-This is one of the core-curriculum course prepared for the students to help them to increase their efficacy in communicative acts and writing skills.
+This is one of the corecurriculum course prepared for the students to help them to increase their efficacy in communicative acts and writing skills.

-- To facilitate the necessary knowledge of image various methods for critical thought, for the development of ideas, for - 1. the arrangement of those ideas to achieve a specific rhetorical goal, for the application of an appropriate style, and for revision and editing. - 2.
+- To facilitate the necessary knowledge of image various methods for critical thought, for the development of ideas, for the arrangement of those ideas to achieve a specific rhetorical goal, for the application of an appropriate style, and for revision and editing. - 2.
 To Distinguish the ways of language and communication shape experience; construct meaning, and foster community. - 3.
 To Differentiate rhetorical contexts and use such descriptions to increase the efficacy of communicative acts. - 4.
 To Correlate the forms and conventions of academic writing, particularly the forms and conventions of argumentative and analytical writing. - 5.
 To Generalize texts that demonstrate an understanding of how purpose, process, subject matter, form, style, tone, and diction are shaped by particular audiences and by specific communicative constraints and opportunities.